 Using Social Media in Your Job Search

 Conducting a successful job search requires you to start the process early.
 Read articles about the LIS field, review job descriptions to take note of needed skill sets, stay on top of market trends, develop your network and make efforts to stay connected, and conduct informational interviews.
 One more vitally important strategy is to use social media sites as an opportunity to introduce yourself to potential employers and showcase your value to their organizations.
-It is one more way to increase your chances of finding a job.
+This will definitely increase your chances of finding a job.

-Having a social media presence is one more way for you to market yourself, to develop networking connections, to join groups and be connected to resources in your field(s) of interest, and to be accessible to others who are seeking a person with your skills, qualifications, interests, and expertise.
+Having a social media presence is a very effective way for you to market yourself, to develop networking connections, to join groups and be connected to resources in your field(s) of interest, and to be accessible to others who are seeking a person with your skills, qualifications, interests, and expertise.

 Why Use Social Media?